waldronlab/bioconductor/README.md

 # TODO

-The `bioconductor` script is rudimentary and should use docopt, and provide start & stop.
-It could also provide arguments for the volume location etc.
+The `bioconductor` script could provide start & stop and arguments for the volume location etc.